Available Third Class Relics

 Saint John is one of the original 12 apostles and attributed author of the Gospel of John and other books in the New Testament.
 He is sometimes referred to in the Gospels as the disciple whom Jesus loved and traditional holds was the apostle who took Mary into his home after the resurrection of Jesus until her assumption into Heaven.
 Saint John is the patron saint of authors, loyalty, and friendship.

-Saint Jude, Apostle (ex ossibus)
+Saint Jude, Apostle (ex ossibus, ex indumentis)

 Saint Jude is the patron saint of lost and impossible causes.
 He was martyred with an axe.
 Legend holds that due to his name being similar to the betrayer Judas Iscariot, few venerated him in the early church.
 Eager to help those who came to him, he is said to have interceded even in the most hopeless of causes.
 Saint Bridget of Sweden is said to have received visions from God asking her to venerate Saint Jude as the patron of the impossible.

-Relics of the Martyrs:
+Relics of the Saints and Martyrs:

-Saint John the Baptist (ex ossibus)
+Saint Anastasia, Martyr (ex ossibus)

 Saint Anthony of Padua, Doctor of the Church (ex ossibus)